chrisgleitze/dotfiles/README.md

 install LazyVim (Neovim distribution), add my config

-## Memo re common WSL/Ubuntu errors
+## Memo re common WSL/Ubuntu bugs

 Change permission for SSH key.
-Run this command, so only you can read the SSH key: chmod 600 ~/.ssh/id_rsa
+Run this command, so only you can read your SSH key: chmod 600 ~/.ssh/id_rsa

 Error after installing LazyVim in Ubuntu WSL: